SpotiRon/Spotify/README.md

 **WHY CHOOSE SPOTIFY MUSIC AND PODCAST PLAYER?**

-+  Слушайте более 80 миллионов песен и 4 миллиона подкастов (и это число продолжает расти).
++  Listen to over 80 million songs and 4 million podcasts (and counting)

 ***Love music and podcasts?
 Play your favorite songs, podcasts and albums free on Windows with Spotify.***